codenvibes/CS/02 SECURITY FOUNDATIONS/THM - PRINCIPLES OF SECURITY.md

 ### Integrity

-The CIA triad element of integrity is the condition where information is kept accurate and consistent unless authorized changes are made.
+Integrity is the assurance that data is kept accurate and consistent unless authorized changes are made.

 It is possible for the information to change because of careless access and use, errors in the information system, or unauthorized access and use.
 In the CIA triad, integrity is maintained when the information remains unchanged during storage, transmission, and usage not involving modification to the information.
 Steps must be taken to ensure data cannot be altered by unauthorised people (for example, in a breach of confidentiality).

 ![CIA Triad: Confidentiality ensures data privacy through access control.
 Integrity assures data is complete and unaltered.
 Availability ensures resources are accessible when needed.](https://academy.hackthebox.com/storage/modules/108/graphics/cia_triad.png)